HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Kylie M Interiors Edesign, powder room, small bathroom with gray hexagon tile floor and green painted vanity with gold accents.
 Sherwin Williams Pure White.
 Online paint colour advice and blog

 Stacking is another important element to a display and is a GREAT way to shift the eye and add visual interest, as shown in the above photo with the black books/small vase near the top.
-Stacking is where you place one item on top of another, and almost ALWAYS involves a book(s) with a decorative item on top.
+Stacking is where you place one item on top of another, almost ALWAYS involving a book(s) with a decorative item on top.
 To learn more about stacking, check out this blog post HERE.

 In the above photo, let’s talk about what works…